Ask Slashdot: Should I Move From Java To Scala?

 Scala is a far more featureful, complicated language than Java is.
 A lot of what it gives you is really very high quality syntactic sugar (case classes, lambdas, pattern matching), but the one thing that sets it apart is its type system.

-The trick is that nothing forces you to use Scala as if
+Career wise, the more is a no brainer IMO: If you write Java, you are one in a very large pool of completely generic candidates that can use Spring and Hibernate to do something super boring.
+In Sala, you enter a smaller pool that most of the most average Java developers will never try to enter, so, on average, the job will be more interesting, and the pay will be higher.

+Scala is such a language, that is why the question was risen.

-Hip and professional (Score:2)
+Hip and professional (Score:3)

 Choose one.